toverainc/willow-docs/docs/index.md

 - Completely on device speech command recognition and support for our open source [Willow Inference Server](https://github.com/toverainc/willow-inference-server) (Tovera hosted best-effort WIS provided).
 Configure up to 400 commands completely on device or self-host our inference server to transcribe any speech!

 All with hardware you can order online today (Amazon, AliExpress, Adafruit, The Pi Hut, Mouser and many others) for around $50 USD.
 Add a USB-C power supply and go!

-## Community

-Many users across various forums, social media, etc. are starting to receive their hardware!
-Join Github [discussions](https://github.com/toverainc/willow/discussions) to centralize these great conversations - stop by, introduce yourself, and let us know how things are going with Willow!
-Between Github discussions and issues we can all work together to make sure our early adopters have the best experience possible!